Men's Haircuts at Home - Little House on the Prairie Living

 Men’s Haircuts at Home

 So somewhere in the bottom of my photo boxes I have several pictures of a rather long haired hubby when we were first married.
-I love you more than anything honey but it wasn't cute.
+I love you more than anything honey, but it wasn’t cute.
 Not that you wanted it to be that way!

-So after we married I would just send my hubby off to the nearest salon to get a trim when he needed a haircut.
+So, after we married I would just send my hubby off to the nearest salon to get a trim when he needed a haircut.
 But of course, being pretty much dirt poor, even though the salon I sent him too was fairly cheap (and we always used a coupon!) many months we had to pick between the haircut and something else.
-And something else usually won out so my hubby’s hair would get shaggier and shaggier until we finally found another coupon and coughed up the money for another cut.
+And something else usually won out, so my hubby’s hair would get shaggier and shaggier until we finally found another coupon and coughed up the money for another cut.
 About a year and a half into our marriage I’d had enough.
-I went out and bought a cheap razor and told hubby I was going to cut his hair myself.
-(The razor was the same price as a single haircut, not expensive at all!)
+I went out and bought a cheap razor and told hubby I was going to cut his hair myself; the razor was the same price as a single haircut, not expensive at all!

 Of course this was not ok with him, being such a picky guy, but he finally gave in and you know what?
 I've been cutting his hair ever since!

-What I learned right away is that it’s SO easy to give your man or little boy a haircut at home!
-Now, I’m no professional and I don’t know how to do all the fancy styles but I do know how to give a good buzz haircut and I’m going to teach you how to do the same today.
+What I learned right away is that it’s so easy to give your man or little boy a haircut at home!
+Now, I’m no professional and I don’t know how to do all the fancy styles, but I do know how to give a good buzz haircut and I’m going to teach you how to do the same today.

 I have a Wahl razor that seems to be quite a workhorse.
 Make sure you get a razor with different attachable lengths.
 Also make sure that you buy a good pair of hair cutting scissors.
 They will last you forever if you keep them nice!